johnnymetz/johnny-metz-blog/content/posts/combine-select-related-prefetch-related.md

 books = Book.objects.select_related("author")
 ```

-In this case, `select_related` performs a SQL join to include the books and their respective authors in a single database query.
+In this case, `select_related` performs a SQL join to include the books and their respective authors in a single `SELECT` statement.

 ## Prefetch Related

 [`prefetch_related`](https://docs.djangoproject.com/en/4.2/ref/models/querysets/#prefetch-related) reduces the number of queries required to fetch related objects.
 Unlike `select_related`, `prefetch_related` performs a separate query for each relationship, and does the "joining" in Python.
 This method is useful for `ManyToManyField` and reverse `ForeignKey` relationships.

-For example, consider the following models for `Chapter` and `Book`:
+For example, consider the following models:

 ```python
 class Chapter(models.Model):